Sell Digital Products. Create it once and sell it repeatedly. This is probably one of the main reasons you’re interested in selling digital products.

 The length of time and difficulty and investment for executing these products and bringing them to market varies widely, here are some of the most popular types of digital products.

 First, we have an online course as we spoke about at the beginning of this video, e-learning is a fast-growing industry projected to be worth over $331 billion by 2025.
-With the increasing normalization of remote work and remote learning, if you’re an expert and have valuable information to share, this could be a great digital products to create.
+With the increasing normalization of remote work and remote learning, if you’re an expert and have valuable information to share, this could be a great digital product to create.

 Now when selling digital products like an online course, the one really key thing to remember is what you’re really selling is the transformation that your student undergoes.
 You’re selling the curriculum that will help your customers achieve this improved end state.

-If you’re a writer and have valuable knowledge to share creating an ebook and a companion audio book can be highly profitable when executed correctly.
+If you’re a writer and have valuable knowledge to share creating an ebook and a companion audiobook can be highly profitable when executed correctly.
 Putting your book in both formats allows you to use the same book into markets significantly amplifying your reach without significantly increasing the cost of production.

 Then we have templates, and templates provide a significant value to customers, saving them time, money, and helping them to create a quality asset that is probably traditionally outside of their skillset.